by Jason Wasserman MD PhD FRCPC

-Follicular carcinoma is a type of thyroid cancer.
-It starts from the follicular cells normally found in the thyroid gland and is the second most common thyroid cancer in adults.
+Follicular thyroid carcinoma is a type of thyroid cancer.
+The tumour starts from the follicular cells normally found in the thyroid gland and is the second most common thyroid cancer in adults.
 Follicular carcinoma is more likely to develop in older adults and it is rarely seen in children.

 This is the size of the tumour measured in centimetres (cm).
 The tumour is usually measured in three dimensions but only the largest dimension is described in your report.
 For example, if the tumour measures 4.0 cm by 2.0 cm by 1.5 cm, your report will describe the tumour as being 4.0 cm.
 Tumour size plays an important role in determining the pathologic tumour stage for follicular carcinoma (see Pathologic stage below).

-Tumour cells seen inside of a blood vessel is called vascular invasion (angioinvasion).
-If vascular invasion is seen, your pathologist will count the number of vessels that contain tumour cells.
+Tumour cells seen inside of a blood vessel is called angioinvasion (vascular invasion).
+If angioinvasion is seen, your pathologist will count the number of vessels that contain tumour cells.

 Lymphatics are small thin vessels that provide a way for fluids and cells to leave a tissue.
 Lymphatics are found all over the body.
 Tumour cells that enter a lymphatic vessel are able to spread to other parts of the body, in particular lymph nodes.